Anonimouche/AnyLink_WebUI_Colab/README.md

 # AnyLink WebUI Colab

-All three colabs are modeified versions of Camenduru's Stable diffusion webUI colabs.
+All three colabs are modified versions of Camenduru's Stable diffusion webUI colabs.

 you can check their awesome work here: https://github.com/camenduru/stable-diffusion-webui-colab